streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 """
 ```

-This query will be limited to nodes (`nodes with`), which fulfil some requirements.
+This query will be limited to nodes (`nodes with`), which fulfill some requirements.

 - `emergency = defibrillator` tag must be present
 - `access` tag must not have values `private` or `no` to skip ones where mapper will be unable to survey (`!~ private|no` - to be more specific optionA|optionB is treated like `^optionA|optionB$` regexp)